-We represented Google in what Oracle claimed to be a multi-billion dollar patent and copyright war concerning the use of the Java programming language in Google’s Android platform.
-When Oracle bought Sun Microsystems in January 2010, it acquired Sun’s rights to Java.
-In August of that year, Oracle sued Google, claiming its Android mobile technology infringed Oracle patents and copyrights.
+We represented Google in what Oracle claimed to be a multi-billion-dollar patent and copyright war concerning the use of the Java programming language in Google’s Android platform.
+When Oracle bought Sun Microsystems, it acquired Sun’s rights to Java.
+In August 2010, Oracle sued Google, claiming its Android mobile technology infringed Oracle patents and copyrights.
 We defended Google against all the patent and copyright claims, and also argued that the damage estimates were wildly inflated.
 Following repeated rounds of motions and briefing, the judge dismissed the bulk of Oracle’s copyright claims, and at trial the jury rendered a unanimous verdict rejecting all claims of patent infringement.
-Although the jury decided that Google infringed an Oracle copyright on nine out of millions of lines of source code, the case was a sweeping victory for Google, with zero damages.
 After an appeal by Oracle, the case returned to district court for a trial on fair use.
-After a two-week trial, the federal jury unanimously found that Google’s use of Oracle’s Java programming language in the Android operating system was a fair use, thereby rejecting Oracle’s claims of infringement in their entirety.
+After a two-week trial, the federal jury unanimously found that Google’s use of Oracle’s Java programming language in the Android operating system was a fair use.
+In March 2018, the Federal Circuit reversed the district court, rejected the jury’s verdict, and held that Google’s use was not a fair use as a matter of law.
+In a sweeping victory for Google and our trial team, the U.S. Supreme Court reversed the Federal Circuit and ruled that Google’s use of the programming language in its Android operating system is fair use.

 A Delaware federal judge granted our motion for summary judgment, freeing our client Google from this patent case.
 Google and Microsoft filed a declaratory judgment action against GeoTag in Delaware.
 GeoTag counterclaimed for patent infringement, and sought significant damages.
 We convinced the court that Google's advertising system does not infringe GeoTag’s patent, and no jury trial was necessary.
 After winning judgment on the merits, we successfully opposed numerous challenges to subject matter jurisdiction made by GeoTag, and protected our summary judgment victory.